aspekts/information-and-network-security-megadoc/content/Week 01 - Introduction to Information and Network Security.md

 **Answer:** The **Risk Assessment** process outlined involves three main steps:

-1. **Identify assets, threat agents, and threats to assets:** This step requires determining what needs protection (the sensitive encryption database and the keys), who the potential attackers are (threat agents, e.g., organized criminals or insiders), and what the unwanted event is (e.g., unauthorized access or theft).
+1. **Identify assets, threat agents, and threats to assets:** This step requires determining what needs protection (the sensitive encryption database and the keys), who the potential attackers are (threat agents, e.g. organised criminals or insiders), and what the unwanted event is (e.g. unauthorized access or theft).
 2. **Identify vulnerabilities that can be exploited:** This involves finding weaknesses, such as the fact that the backup tapes are unencrypted and are transported physically, which can be exploited by the threat.
-3. **Measure probability of occurrence and impact (potential loss) of exploits:** The probability of occurrence (e.g., theft during transit) must be measured, alongside the impact (potential loss), which would be severe since the asset holds highly sensitive customer keys.
+3. **Measure probability of occurrence and impact (potential loss) of exploits:** The probability of occurrence (e.g. theft during transit) must be measured, alongside the impact (potential loss), which would be severe since the asset holds highly sensitive customer keys.

 If the unencrypted tapes are stolen, the following **Parkerian Hexad** principles are affected: